-The highlight of Dicky Beach Family Holiday Park is the fact that there aren’t any roads to cross for beach access making it ideal for young families!
-There are powered, unpowered sites and studio units so options to suit all budgets.
+The highlight of Dicky Beach Family Holiday Park is the fact that there aren’t any roads to cross for beach access, making it ideal for young families!
+There are powered and unpowered sites, as well as studio units — options to suit all budgets.

-Of course when you are on the Sunshine Coast, you can’t go past the home of the crocodile hunter, and there are plenty of encounters that allow you to really get up close and personal with the animals.
+Of course when you are on the Sunshine Coast, you can’t pass the home of the crocodile hunter.
+And there are plenty of encounters that allow you to get up close and personal with the animals.

 Sitting right on the gateway to the Blackall Range and the charming towns of Maleny, Mapleton and Montville, you won’t be short on things to do while at Ocean View Tourist Park.
 And yes, it really does have ocean views, particularly enjoyable off the recently renovated back deck.

-There are villas, cabins, studios, and plenty of caravan sites too.
-The new function room is also worth a mention with amazing quality finishes.
+There are villas, cabins, studios, and plenty of caravan sites.
+The new function room is also worth a mention, with amazing quality finishes.
 If there’s a caravan park that epitomizes what caravanning is all about, it’s this one.

-Thirty kilometres south east of Maryborough and adjacent to Fraser Island, you’ll find Poona Palms Caravan Park.
+Thirty kilometres southeast of Maryborough and adjacent to Fraser Island, you’ll find Poona Palms Caravan Park.
 With its relaxed vibe, owner Don will agree things run on Poona time here.
-An added bonus is that it has its own boat ramp making for easy access out onto the water, and you’ll want that access as the fishing and crabbing here is fantastic.
+An added bonus is that it has its own boat ramp, making for easy access out onto the water.
+And you’ll want that access as the fishing and crabbing is fantastic.

 With vintage caravans and caravanning treasures on display, you’ll be guaranteed a tug on the old heart strings here.
-Searle’s Caravan Museum can also help you out if you need you caravan checked, as can two other locals; Takalvans and Bundaberg Jayco.
+Searle’s Caravan Museum can also help you out if you need your caravan checked, as can two other locals: Takalvans and Bundaberg Jayco.

-You can’t visit Bundaberg and not stop into this iconic joint.
-There’s a museum, a the world’s biggest Bundaberg Rum collection with more than 1000 unique bottles stacked up in one towering wall, and you can even make your own bottle of Bundy Rum in the Barrel House.
-Oh, the molasses wells are worth a mention too… amazing stuff!
+You can’t visit Bundaberg and not stop into one iconic joint: the museum and world’s biggest Bundaberg Rum collection!
+There are more than 1,000 unique bottles stacked up on a towering wall, and you can even make your own bottle of Bundy rum in the Barrel House.
+Oh, the molasses wells are worth a mention, too… amazing stuff!

-Located 20 minutes out of Bundaberg, this little gem is right on the shores of Bargara Beach.
-At Bargara Beach Caravan Park there are powered sites, unpowered sites and plenty of cabins, you’re not short on options when it comes to a bed for the night.
-And come the summer months, there’s an extra bonus here.
-Just a couple of minutes up the beach you’ll find the largest concentration of nesting marine turtles on the eastern Australian mainland.
+Located 20 minutes out of Bundaberg, there is a little gem right on the shores of Bargara Beach.
+At Bargara Beach Caravan Park, there are powered sites, unpowered sites and plenty of cabins.
+You’re not short on options when it comes to a bed for the night.
+Come the summer months, there’s an extra bonus here: just a couple of minutes up the beach, you’ll find the largest concentration of nesting marine turtles on the eastern Australian mainland.